Care home fees - Who pays?

 Free and impartial advice about money issues.

-If you want to know how to find a solicitor you can find more information about ‘Legal advice – how to get help from a solicitor’ by clicking here.
+If you want to know how to find a solicitor you can find more information in our ‘Legal advice – how to get help from a solicitor’ by clicking here.

 Can I get a Deferred Payment Agreement?